nosas/blog/toonvision/multiclassification/article.md

 This article is the second in a series on **ToonVision**.
 The [first article](https://fars.io/toonvision/classification/) covered the basics of classification and binary classification of Toons and Cogs.
-This article covers multiclass classification of Cogs: Cog suits (4 unique suits) and Cog entities (32 unique Cogs).

-After reading this article, we'll have a better understanding of how to
+More specifically, the previous article covered how to

+- acquire, label, and process samples from image data
 - deal with a model overfitting to a small, imbalanced dataset
 - utilize image augmentation and dropout to improve the model's generalization capability
 - compare different models, optimizers, and hyperparameters
+- interpret the model's filters and intermediate activations, and create heatmaps

+This article covers the multiclass classification of Cogs: Cog suits (4 unique suits) and Cog entities (32 unique Cogs).
+After reading this article, we'll have a better understanding of how to

+- convert a binary dataset into a multiclass dataset
+- use classification performance measures such as precision, recall, and f1-score
 - automatically optimize hyperparameter values with Keras-tuner
-- use classification performance measures such as precision, recall and f1-score
-- interpret and visualize what the model is learning with confusion matrices
+- interpret and visualize what the model is learning with confusion matrices and class activation maps

 The following article will cover image segmentation of ToonTown's streets, roads, Cogs, and Cog buildings.
-Afterwards, we'll implement real-time object detection and, if possible, image segmentation.
+Afterward, we'll implement real-time object detection and, if possible, image segmentation.
 For now, let's focus on multiclass classification.

 <details>